tytydraco/yessleep/out/The_Quiet_Stretch_Part_1.md

 That was when I saw Lane 7 come into existence out of nowhere.
 It appeared like a flickering tube light struggling to turn on, flashing a few times before stabilizing completely.
 It hadn’t been there moments earlier, just six ordinary lanes, and now a seventh stood beside the sixth, solid and undeniably wrong.
 I wanted to leave immediately, so I pushed the accelerator and entered the booth area of Lane 3.

 At that exact moment, Lane 3 flickered in unison.
 The moment I entered, everything froze around me.
 The booth attendants froze mid-motion.
 I stared through the windshield and saw the rain droplets stop, suspended in place.
 All I could faintly move were my eyelids, while my vision began to fade.

+Before time resumed, something crushed inward inside my head, dense and soundless pressure that left me blind with pain for a heartbeat too long.
+When the world moved again, there was no trace of it left behind.
+Only silence that felt deliberate.

 Then everything moved again, and I entered an empty highway.